oleksandr-balabanov/topo-augmentation-ML-protocol/README.md

 1. Produce datasets of topologically equivalent samples using topological data augmunation.

 2. Train a neural network classifier for extracting the topological indices.
-The training is implemented within TensorFlow (Keras).
+The training is done within TensorFlow (Keras).

 Oleksandr Balabanov and Mats Granath